Non-linear stability of the Kerr-Newman-de Sitter family of charged black holes: Introduction

 Besides the references given in \S\ref{SubsubsecIntroNLLambda} for wave equations on black hole spacetimes with $\Lambda>0$, we mention \cite{DafermosRodnianskiSdS,IantchenkoRNdSDirac,IantchenkoKNdSDirac}, as well as Schlue's work on the stability properties of the cosmological region of Kerr--de~Sitter black holes \cite{SchlueCosmological,SchlueWeylDecay}.
 Related to the scattering theoretic underpinnings of the present work, we mention Warnick's physical space approach to the study of resonances \cite{WarnickQNMs}.

 There is a large amount of literature on asymptotically flat black hole spacetimes; we only give a brief account here.
 The seminal papers by Wald \cite{WaldSchwarzschild} and Kay--Wald \cite{KayWaldSchwarzschild} proved the boundedness of linear scalar waves on the Schwarzschild spacetime; Dafermos and Rodnianski \cite{DafermosRodnianskiRedShift} gave a more robust proof, exploiting the red-shift effect, and established polynomial decay.
 Polynomial decay for linear scalar waves on Kerr was proved by Andersson--Blue \cite{AnderssonBlueHiddenKerr} and in the aforementioned \cite{DafermosRodnianskiShlapentokhRothmanDecay}; see also \cite{FinsterKamranSmollerYauKerr}.
+In his thesis, Civin obtained analogous results for waves on Kerr--Newman spacetimes \cite{CivinStability}.
 The precise decay rates (Price's law \cite{PriceLawI}) were obtained by Tataru \cite{TataruDecayAsympFlat}, see also \cite{MetcalfeTataruTohaneanuPriceNonstationary}, as well as \cite{DafermosRodnianskiPrice} in a spherically symmetric but non-linear context.
 Strichartz estimates were proved by Tataru and Tohaneanu \cite{TataruTohaneanuKerrLocalEnergy}, also in collaboration with Marzuola and Metcalfe \cite{MarzuolaMetcalfeTataruTohaneanuStrichartz}.
-For non-linear results, we refer to Luk's work on Kerr \cite{LukKerrNonlinear}, Ionescu--Klainerman \cite{IonescuKlainermanWavemap} and Stogin \cite{StoginKerrWaveMap} for a wave map equation, and Dafermos--Holzegel--Rodnianski \cite{DafermosHolzegelRodnianskiKerrBw} for a scattering construction of dynamical Kerr black holes.
-Many of these works rely on the very influential `vector field method' developed by Klainerman \cite{KlainermanGlobal}; see also \cite{MoschidisRp} for a discussion of recent developments.
+For non-linear results, we refer to Luk's work on Kerr \cite{LukKerrNonlinear}, Ionescu--Klainerman \cite{IonescuKlainermanWavemap}, and Stogin \cite{StoginKerrWaveMap} for a wave map equation, and Dafermos--Holzegel--Rodnianski \cite{DafermosHolzegelRodnianskiKerrBw} for a scattering construction of dynamical Kerr black holes.
+Many of these works rely on the influential `vector field method' developed by Klainerman \cite{KlainermanUniformDecay}; see also \cite{MoschidisRp} for a discussion of recent developments.